stenastena/SL/Terraform/ComplexSolution/Readme.md

 *Write down `client_secret` in secure place and use it further in command line when you will execute Terraform script*

 ### Part 2.
-Configure your future resource group and properties of storage account
+Configure your future resource group and properties of Azure service
 *Change your basic configuration parts in the file `variables.tf`*
 * Prefix for all your future components.
 It also will be used in resource group name.
 * Location of Azure datacenter